shreraje/note-taker/README.md

 * [Questions](#questions)

 ## User Story
-AS a user, I want to be able to write, save and delete notes, I have written before so that I can organize my thoughts and keep track of tasks I need to complete.
+As a user, I want to be able to write, save and delete notes, I have written before so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Installation
 To check how this application works, user will have to follow the following steps-